crazedr0m/ms912x/README.md

 Run `sudo dkms install .`

-make clean
+-make clean
-make all -j
+-make all -j
-sudo rmmod ms912x # It will not work if the device is in use. sudo modprobe drm_shmem_helper sudo insmod ms912x.ko
+-sudo rmmod ms912x # It will not work if the device is in use.
+-sudo modprobe drm_shmem_helper
+-sudo insmod ms912x.ko

 Forked From: https://github.com/rhgndf/ms912x